yongbin999/inspire2/docs/fspec/fspec.md

 +	Other social media functionalities we'd like to implement are student experiences and comments on the path of classes they took.
 They will be rated/ranked and made available to other students.
 This will be useful for new students to read, since it offers a service similar to getting advices from a former student, which is inaccessible for most new students.

 ###### Services
-+	3rd party companies and employeer can submit request(fee) for student verification to the school admins on our site.
-This will be noted in the terms of service, that anyone will have the option to verify accuracy of the student profile.
++	From our site, 3rd party companies and employers can submit requests (fee) for student qualification verification to the school admins.
+This will be noted in the terms of service that anyone will have an option to verify accuracy of the student profile.
-+	Alternatively, students can choose self-verify(fee).
-This will archive their profile on our website like a "transcript".
-It will be useful for any type of job, internship, research, even college applications.
++	On the other hand, students can choose to self-verify(fee).
+This will produce an archive their profile on our website, which functions as a "transcript".
+It will be useful for any type of jobs, internships, research, even college applications.

 ##Scenarios